Plans that will transform health and care locally

 At Frimley Health Foundation Trust we have more exciting plans to invest in services to support the STP.
 In creating Frimley Health in 2014 we not only wanted to drive up the quality of services to be consistent across the Trust, but also to improve the facilities from which they are delivered.
 This makes for a better experience for our patients, visitors and staff.

-We are investing £49m in a new A&E, or emergency department, at Wexham Park.
+We have started work on a new £49m A&E, or emergency department, at Wexham Park.
 Using our experience of building a new ED at Frimley Park in 2012, we will have single rooms offering more privacy, and more space organised so that our team can work more effectively and efficiently.
-The new department will open in 2017.
+The new department will open in spring 2017.

 We are improving facilities for maternity and women’s services by extending and refurbishing the current space with a £10m investment.
 New facilities, due for completion later in 2017, include en-suite rooms, a transitional care area where babies that need a little more support can stay with mum, extra birthing pools, and separate facilities for antenatal and gynaecology services.